nscala-time/nscala-time/README.md

 This is mostly a convenience wrapper around the Joda Time libraries, adding more pleasant syntax like operators for addition, subtraction, and comparison.
-Also, most fields usually available as "getField" are now simply available as "field", following the Scala convention.
-Some instances of "asX" or "toX" have also been shortened.
+Also, most fields usually available as `getField` are now simply available as `field`, following the Scala convention.
+Some instances of `asX` or `toX` have also been shortened.

 Please see Joda Time for full explanation of key concepts and API: